maxwellgithinji/CabsRevamped/README.md

 ### Note

-If the metro builder gives a gradle error for the android app, open the android folder in android studio and run gradle from there
+If the metro bundler gives a gradle error for the android app, open the android folder in android studio and run gradle from there

 ## Credits
 1. https://www.vecteezy.com/vector-art/529013-taxi-cab-vector-eps